 Now that may not seem like a great deal, this is a very niche company, an aerospace and defense company venturing into the commercialization of space (think outer space, deep space), oil and gas, and law enforcement.
 Every product is custom, and there is no “off the shelf” version.
 We are strictly a lead generation site for a small universe of players.

 As a web designer, I’ve had a front row seat to how we got there – and how a user journey map played an integral role in the process.

 The first focus was on a content audit, what content we had and what was missing.
 The second, on basic SEO strategies for the content (keywords, meta descriptions, images with alt tags, etc.).Then, we had to shift the focus, from us to the customer.

 We needed to know our users: their pain points, their moments of truth, their feelings and aspirations about our website and our products.
 We needed to make it easy for them to fill out a form and we needed to know what steps they take to do so.

 Once we had this information, we could remove the pain points, facilitate more aha! moments, and make it as easy as possible for them to achieve their goals.

 But most of all, we needed to answer the question: Have we created an intuitive and natural user experience?

 The best tool with which to do this is a user journey map.
-It may be your goal to have users complete an action: fill out a form, subscribe to a newsletter, or buy a product.
+It may be your goal to have users complete an action: fill out a form (consider using a dedicated form creator), subscribe to a newsletter, or buy a product.
 But remember, it’s the user’s path – essentially, how they get to wherever they’re going on your site – that really matters.
 It’s our job to fulfill their need and make that path as seamless as possible.
 A user journey map is a visualization of that path.

 For argument’s sake, let’s say we continue without a user journey map.
 What will we be missing?